M-AKIMOTOO/frinZrs/README.md

 Rust version of frinZ.py - A high-performance fringe-fitting tool for VLBI data analysis.
 Original Python version: https://github.com/M-AKIMOTOO/frinZ.py

+## Note
+fontconfig-devel needs to be installed for this program.

 ## Overview

 frinZrs is a Rust implementation of the frinZ fringe-fitting tool for processing Very Long Baseline Interferometry (VLBI) correlation data.
 It provides accurate delay and rate measurements with enhanced performance compared to the original Python version.